slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

+- When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
+- When you sell your ability to deliver results, nobody asks about your skillset.
 - Rich people get paid by project and pay by the hour.
 Act accordingly.

-> *"A taste of freedom can make you unemployable."
--- Naval Ravikant*
+- The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
+Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.

 > *"An entrepreneur without drive is just an unemployed."
 -- Naval Ravikant*

-> *"If you want to be great, walk the rope without a boss and without a net."
+> *"A taste of freedom can make you unemployable."
 -- Naval Ravikant*

-> *"The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
-Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes."*

 <!--
-- You don’t give a damn about that job.
-It’s someone else’s dream. specialized jobs are boring.
-I seem to get satisfaction only from making stuff.
-Or maybe a better description would be solving problems and making improvements.
 - There’s nothing wrong in specialization -- it’s how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.
-- Try consulting or entrepreneurship.
-When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
-When you sell your ability to deliver results, nobody asks about your skillset.
 - you're never going to get rich renting out your time. -- Naval Ravikant*
 - trade money for time, not time for money.
 You're going to run out of time first. -- Naval Ravikant*
 - earn with your mind, not with your time. -- Naval Ravikant*